 Your 9 month old needs 2-3 hours sleep during the day.
 This is the combination of all naps.

-If your baby sleeps less than 2 hours during the day, over-tiredness will make her restless, hard to settle, and unable to sleep long stretches.
+If your baby sleeps less than 2 hours during the day, over-tiredness might make her hard to settle, fight bedtime or wake up more at night.

 If your baby sleeps more than 3 hours during the day, she may not be tired enough to sleep through the night.
+She may toss and turn all night.
 Too much daytime sleep can also push bedtime late or make your baby wake early in the morning.

 Babies can’t handle being awake for long periods.
 Some babies show signs that they’re sleepy like rubbing their eyes, yawning or “zoning out.”
 This makes it easy for parents to know it’s time for a nap.